kennonstewart/unlearning-simulations/README.md

 *Reproducible Environment:* Configured with a Dockerfile and devcontainer.json for one-click setup in GitHub Codespaces or local Docker.

+*Event-Based Logging:* Each run writes structured JSON events to `src/event_logging/logs/`, making it easy to visualize model adjustments in a dashboard.

 ## Repository Structure
 ```
 .